Bob Belcher

-Robert "Bob" Belcher Jr. is the main protagonist of the animated sitcom Bob's Burgers created by Loren Bouchard for Fox.
+Robert Eugene Belcher Jr. is the main protagonist of the animated sitcom Bob's Burgers created by Loren Bouchard for Fox.
 He is the often stressed, anxious patriarch of the Belcher family and owner of his restaurant Bob's Burgers.
 He is known for being a mild-mannered and pessimistic businessman, often having financial struggles in keeping the restaurant running and paying rent.
 He has a rivalry with the Italian restaurant owner across the street, Jimmy Pesto, and quarrels with local health inspector Hugo.
 Bob is a third-generation restaurant owner.
 He regularly comes up with ideas to improve his business and appeal to customers (in particular, having a new "burger of the day" for multiple years).
 He is portrayed as a family man, with a wife Linda and three children Louise, Gene, and Tina Belcher.

 Background

 In 1967, Bob was born to Robert Belcher Sr. (nicknamed "Big Bob") and Lily Belcher.
 Bob went through many challenges as a child, such as losing his mother at age 13, having to work at his father's restaurant "Big Bob's Diner", and envying children that had toys and playtime.
 On Christmas of 1984, Bob was kicked out of the duplex after serving the "Baby you can chive my car burger" to Henry instead of his "normal" and, refusing to officially partner with Big Bob.

 On September 3, 1993, Bob meets, begins a romantic relationship with, and marries Linda Belcher (née Genarro) at the City Hall.
 (Note: Shown in a photo hanging on the wall in Bob and Linda's room in "Slumber Party".)
 At some point, they buy the restaurant and have Tina, followed by Gene, then Louise two years later.
 The restaurant has its grand re-re-re opening after a utility pole falls into the glass window of the building, as evidenced in the series' intro and in the series' premiere.